ouyangqq/model_of_single_tactile_unit/README.md

 (4)  Single_frequency_response.py --->Fig 5.
 The characteristics of frequency-threshold...
 (5)  Spike_Timing.py --->Fig 6.
 Evaluation of spike-timing precision for each afferent type.
 (6)  Computation_efficiency.py--->Fig 7.
 Evaluation of computation efficiency for simulating population units.
-(1)  Comparisons_spiking_neuron_models.py --->Fig 8.
+(7)  Comparisons_spiking_neuron_models.py --->Fig 8.
 Performance comparison between different spiking neuron models.

+We also provide the ipynb files in folder "ipynbs" for all the simulation files above, which allow users see the results of running the code online.

 spikes_Saal_et_al.m  ---> Spking trains shown in top of in each row in Fig. 6 (a).
 The file must be put in 'docs' folder of Touchsim code which can be downloaded from the link: http://bensmaialab.org/code/touchsim/